dell/csm-docs/content/v1/features/powerscale.md

 # WaitForFirstConsumer mode will delay the binding and provisioning of a PersistentVolume
 # until a Pod using the PersistentVolumeClaim is created
 volumeBindingMode: WaitForFirstConsumer
-# allowedTopologies helps scheduling pod on worker nodes which matches all of below expressions
+# allowedTopologies helps scheduling pod on worker nodes which match all of below expressions
 # If enableCustomTopology is set to true in helm values.yaml, then do not specify allowedTopologies
 allowedTopologies:
   - matchLabelExpressions: